Dividing up assets during a divorce can be complicated.

 You can decide not to split certain assets in a mutually agreed divorce.

-This includes inheritance, which allows the inheriting spouse to keep them as separate property.
+This includes inheritance, which allows one spouse to keep them as separate property.

 Contested divorce